okalachev/flix/README.md

 See [FlixPeriph documentation](https://github.com/okalachev/flixperiph?tab=readme-ov-file#imu-axes-orientation) to learn axis orientation of other IMU boards.

-## Version 0

-See the information on the obsolete version 0 in the [corresponding article](docs/version0.md).

 ## Materials

 Subscribe to the Telegram channel on developing the drone and the flight controller (in Russian): https://t.me/opensourcequadcopter.